use-r/freelancer/README.md

 I have been freelancing since January 2017 on https://www.freelancer.com.<br>
 This is [my account](https://www.freelancer.com/u/harupy#/) where you can see the projects I've completed and the reviews posted on me.<br>
-I upload some of the projects I've complete in this repository.
+I upload some of the projects I've complete in this repository.<br>
 I also have [my YouTube channel](https://www.youtube.com/channel/UCJlw4oNDThhfdeiE57qLQuQ)<br>

 The service I provide includes (I mainly use Python) :